0xluk3/portfolio/README.md

 # Portfolio

 ## Who am I
 I am an offensive cybersecurity professional with more than 8 years in the industry.
 Since more than 2.5 years present in web3 (blockchain) industry, auditing Smart Contracts and assessing security of other blockchain-related tech.
-I am specialized in EVM (Solidity), but I also have experience in Rust-based languages (currently focused on Move), but also did audits on CosmWasm, NEAR and Solana.
+I am specialized in EVM (Solidity), additionally I have experience with Rust-based languages  such as CosmWasm, Move, NEAR and Solana.
 I am also familiar with blockchain-related technologies such as blockchain-specific web2 threats, auditing wallets, metamask snaps and backend infrastructure.

 Scored several TOP10 places in contests such as Sherlock and Code4Arena under the nickname [ArmedGoose](https://code4rena.com/@ArmedGoose).
 In the past I worked for web3 firms [Halborn](https://www.halborn.com/) and [Binance](https://www.binance.com/), where I performed multiple smart contract audits.